lhhiep2204/Locify/docs/Locify_Database_Schema.md

 # Locify Database Schema

 This document defines the relational database schema used in the Locify backend, built with PostgreSQL.
-It supports user-based location management, category grouping, offline synchronization, and cross-device consistency using `sync_status` and `updated_at` for offline access.
-User authentication is handled by Firebase Authentication, with user IDs synchronized with Firebase UIDs.
+It supports user-based location management and category grouping for saving planned or memorable locations, with offline synchronization and cross-device consistency using `sync_status` and `updated_at`.

 ## Table of Contents
 - [Validation Notes](#validation-notes)